 Can I get MORE from using different GIS mapping software?

-We navigate you through the differences between ArcGIS and QGIS because you’ll be more efficient and more advanced of a GIS user..
-It’s a head-to-head GIS software showdown with the star-studded lineup in the GIS industry – ArcGIS vs QGIS..
+We navigate you through the differences between ArcGIS and QGIS because you’ll be a more efficient and advanced GIS user.
+It’s a head-to-head GIS software showdown with the star-studded lineup in the GIS industry – ArcGIS vs QGIS.

 ArcGIS has broken more hearts than anyone for consuming data.